Class Q Permitted Development: Barn Conversions

 • Prior approval: Even though full planning might not be required, a prior approval application must be submitted and assessed by the Local Planning Authority.

-Class R – Converting Agricultural Buildings to Residential Use
+Class R: Agricultural to Commercial Use

 Class R Prior Approval - planning applications for change of use and all architectural plans